 The prep work you need to do is common sense.
 You need to move the furniture off the rug first.
 It either needs to be out of the way or out of the room.
 I recommend doing the latter.
 It will motivate you to take your time when you do your rug.
 You’ll see the difference in color tones.
 The traffic stains alone should tell you how dirty your rug is.

 The next thing you have to do is a thorough vacuuming of the room.
 You need to make sure that all the dust and loose dirt is off the rug.
 If you have dogs, it’s especially important to vacuum all the hair from the floor before you steam.
 The last thing you want is wet fur and hair in the machine, so make sure the carpet is free from loose debris.

 At minimum, you need two chemicals: The Rug Doctor Cleaner (detergent) and Anti Foam.

 You will need ¼ cup of cleaner for every gallon of water.
-The machine will hold about 4 gallons of water.
+The machine will hold about four gallons of water.
 As far as the water is concerned, it should be hot.
-You can either use the hottest water your tap can make OR you can boil the water.
+You can either use the hottest water your tap can make or you can boil the water.

 For time and energy’s sake, I use hot tap water.